The Question: Is the Bible silent, condemning, or supportive of engaging in homosexual activity?

 Response: This doesn’t make sense in light of Lot’s response.
 He responds, “Don’t do this wicked thing” which could hardly apply to a simple request to get to know his guests.
 His second response is even more telling: He answered their demands by offering his two virgin daughters- another senseless gesture if the men wanted only social knowledge of his guests.

 Also, why, if these men had innocent intentions, was the city destroyed for inhospitality?
-Also, pretty harsh response and punishment if it was just inhospitality.
+The complete and utter destruction of Sodom and Gomorrah would be harsh punishment for inhospitality.

 Pro-gay Objection #2: Sodom was destroyed for attempted rape, not homosexuality.
 This is more common and makes more sense than the inhospitality theory.
 This means violence, not homosexuality, was being punished when Sodom fell.